riquenandez/vue-application/README.md

 ## Cloning the project repository through the command line

 Note: This approach will clone the project repository into the directory you're in.
-I recommend navigating to your Desktop directory first.
+I recommend navigating to a preferred directory first.
+This tutorial will use the Desktop directory.

 ```
 cd ~/Desktop